Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Introduction

-\item[\ding{183}] \textbf{Algorithm Level:} We design and implement a proxy model-based zeroth-order optimization guidance algorithm, which effectively optimizes non-differentiable, high-cost external objectives during the diffusion process.

-\item[\ding{184}] \textbf{Framework Level:} We construct a complete end-to-end solution that integrates advanced semantic feature encoding, conditional graph diffusion generation, and multidimensional protocol-based dynamic guidance, providing a new paradigm for solving such complex graph generation problems.
+\begin{itemize} \item[\ding{182}] \textbf{Problem Level:} We propose GTD, a novel conditional discrete graph diffusion framework for dynamically generating multi-agent communication topologies. \item[\ding{183}] \textbf{Algorithm Level:} We design and implement a proxy model-based zeroth-order optimization guidance algorithm, which effectively optimizes non-differentiable, high-cost external objectives during the diffusion process. \item[\ding{184}] \textbf{Framework Level:} We construct a complete end-to-end solution that integrates advanced semantic feature encoding, conditional graph diffusion generation, and multidimensional protocol-based dynamic guidance, providing a new paradigm for solving such complex graph generation problems. \end{itemize}